 - Fees are due and payable on the 1st of each month.
-Your monthly fees can be paid by Pre-Authorized Payment Plan (PAPP), VISA, MasterCard, and American Express or directly from your bank account.
-Pre-authorized payment forms may be obtained from our Coordinator of Child Care Administration or the front desk on Massey Drive.
+Your monthly fees can be paid by Pre-Authorized Payment Plan (PAPP), VISA, MasterCard, and American Express, or directly from your bank account.
+Pre-authorized payment forms may be obtained from Child Care Administration.
 Please be sure to include your child's full name with your payment.
-Failure to pay the full child care fee can result in termination of your child care space. - If your child is absent due to sickness, vacation or for other personal reasons, it is necessary to pay the full fee in order to maintain your child's space. - If part of your child care fee is paid through Ministry for Children and Family Development (MCFD) Child Care Subsidy, you are responsible to apply for and keep current your child care subsidy and understand that you are responsible for the full child care fee if you fail to renew your subsidy or your subsidy is cancelled. - Child care fees may be tax deductible.
-If you require a receipt for income tax purposes, please contact the Coordinator of Child Care Administration at 250 562 9341 x 2109.
+Failure to pay the full child care fee can result in termination of your child care space. - If your child is absent due to sickness, vacation, or for other personal reasons, it is necessary to pay the full fee to maintain your child's space. - If part of your child care fee is paid through Ministry of Education and Child Care Affordable Child Care Benefit you are responsible to apply for and keep current your child care benefit.
+You are responsible for the full child care fee if you fail to renew your benefit or if your benefit is cancelled. - Child care fees may be tax deductible.
+If you require a receipt for income tax purposes, please contact Child Care Administration.